Foltik/Breakout/README.md

-# Eldorado
+# Breakout
-Remake of the classic flash game Motherload with the K5 Engine.
+Remake of the classic Atari game Breakout with the K5 Engine.